BuilderIO/builder/packages/utils/README.md

 ## setPixelProperties

-`setPixelProperties` will set `alt` on All Builder pixels in a content
+`setPixelProperties` allows you to add more pixel element properties, for example , `alt`

 ### Example